larryw3i/POYA/README.md

 ✔**EmailSender>_** It is the configuration of the mail service(you need to change its value in order to the project to work properly), it plays a key role in user registration and user receiving notifications

 ✔**ReceiveLogEmailAddress** This e-mail address is used to receive error messages
 ✔**AdminEmail** The email of administrator(the original administrator), This administrator can add developers and content review administrators, and more. . .
+✔**IsInitialized** Initializing the ApplicationDbContext in the Controller is  simple relatively, so "IsInitialized" is used to indicate whether the application is initialized(you don't need to change it manually, but you should make a migratioin before the first **dotnet run**, although exceptions are ignored)

 #### 1(inessential)